 Offers financial assistance to pay for copayments during treatment.
-Patients must have medical insurance, meet the income criteria, and be prescribed medication that is part of the Good Days formulary.
+Patients must have medical insurance, meet the income criteria, and be prescribed medicine that’s part of the Good Days formulary.

-Provides support and advocacy for the LGBT community, including a online support groups and a database of LGBT friendly clinical trials.
+Provides support and advocacy for the LGBT community, including online support groups and a database of LGBT-friendly clinical trials.

 Provides reproductive information and support to cancer patients and survivors whose medical treatments have risks associated with infertility.

 This program offers workshops to learn things you can do to help you feel better about your appearance.
 For more information or to sign up for a workshop, call the number above or visit the program’s website.